Dangerous Heatwaves Strike Globe As Wildfires Rage - UrduPoint

 Predictions of historic heat hung over swathes of Asia, Europe and the United States.

-Japan's highest temperature ever -- 41.1C first recorded in Kumagaya city, Saitama, in 2018 -- could be beaten, according to the meteorological agency.
+Japan's highest temperature ever -- 41.1C first recorded in Kumagaya city in 2018 -- could be beaten, according to the meteorological agency.

 Some places experienced their highest temperatures in more than four decades Sunday, including Hirono town in Fukushima prefecture with 37.3C.